Lucky Number (song): Background and recording

 After the break-up of the band the Diversions in December 1976, Lovich started searching for another band.
 She contacted a radio presenter Charlie Gillett and advertised herself as a sax player looking for a band.
 Gillett gave out her number but nobody called.
 Later, Lovich wrote him a letter providing more information about herself.
 This encouraged him to get her to record a demo of Tommy James and the Shondells' song "I Think We're Alone Now".
 He took the tape to Dave Robinson of Stiff Records, who liked it and decided to sign Lovich.
 He immediately proposed the song to be released as a single and wanted Lovich and Les Chappell to write and record a B-side.

 In July 1978, Stiff released the first limited quantities of "I Think We're Alone Now" with an early version of "Lucky Number".
 Lovich and Chappell went on to record her first album Stateless, which was released in October of the same year.
 "Lucky Number" gained recognition and was later re-released as a lead single from the album.

 Composition

 The song is composed in D major at 120 beats per minute.
 The chorus consists of four dissonant notes sung in rapid succession.
 According to Lovich, she "didn't know anything about writing a song, so [the producer] just threw together a vocal line that sounded like a synthesizer."
 The chorus, coupled with a guitar ostinato and rapid vocal shouts from backup singers, gave the song and Lovich a sound that would define her next several records and, according to Rovi, "the hundreds of bands that followed."

+Critical reception

+Billboard magazine named "Lucky Number" as one of its recommended "Top Single Picks" for the week ending July 28, 1979.
+The single's B-side "Home", which was released as a single in its own right in the United States, was later named as another "Top Single Pick" for the week ending September 15, 1979.

+Chart Performance

+In Australia the single reached the top 10 in the week dated May 22, 1979.
+It peaked at number 2 in the week dated June 11, 1979 behind "Lay Your Love on Me" by Racey.
+"Lucky Number" was named by Billboard magazine as one of a number of hit singles in Australia in 1979 whose success was strongly aided by a music video clip.